 This chapter relates to children and young people who misuse substances.

-The term ‘substance’ is used to refer to psychotropic substances including illegal drugs, alcohol, illicitly used prescription drugs, new psychoactive substances (legal highs) and volatile substances (solvents and gases).
+The term ‘substance’ is used to refer to psychotropic substances.
+This includes illegal drugs (including new psychoactive substances, previously commonly referred to as legal highs), alcohol, illicitly used prescription drugs and volatile substances (solvents and gases).

 Substance misuse is defined as use of a substance, or combination of substances, that harms health or social functioning.